Mkhuze Game Reserve

 Landscape

 The varied landscape at Mkuze creates unique opportunities for game viewing and photography.
-The park is a scenic delight from the Lebombo mountains to densely wooded thickets and open savannah areas.
+The park is a scenic delight from the Lebombo mountains to densely wooded thickets and open savanna areas.
 Extensive wetlands that dot the park are home to large hippo and crocodile populations.

 Proximity to Other Parks